M00j00/PGPortfolio/user_guide.md

 * `"input "`
     * `"start_date"`
         * start date of the global data matrix
-        * format is yyyy/MM/dd
+        * format is YYYY/MM/DD
     * `"end_date"`
         * start date of the global data matrix
-        * format is yyyy/MM/dd
+        * format is YYYY/MM/DD
-        * The performance could varied a lot in different time ranges.
+        * Performance can vary a lot in different time ranges.
     * `"volume_average_days"`
         * number of days of volume used to select the coins
+    * `"market"`
+        * The exchange to use to retrieve data.
     * `"test_portion"`
         * portion of backtest data, ranging from 0 to 1.
-The left is training data.
+Example: 0.08 means that the initial 92% of the global data matrix is used for training and the following 8% is used for testing.
+This version of the library does not allow for separate validation and test periods.
     * `"global_period"`
-        * trading period and period of prices in input window.
+        * trading period and period of prices in input window, i.e. duration of each candlestick.
-        * should be a multiple of 300 (seconds)
+        * should be a multiple of 300 (seconds).
+Default value is 1800 i.e. half an hour.
     * `"coin_number"`
         * number of assets to be traded.
         * does not include cash (i.e. btc)